KarstModel/scallop-abrasion/README.md

-# DKARST: modeling abrasional wear of scalloped bedrock in caves
+# DKARST: modeling abrasional wear of scalloped bedrock in caves (note: this is developmental research grade software that has not been subject to review)
 ## Rachel Bosch and Dylan Ward

 ### Abstract